Permanent Alimony in Jacksonville, FL

 While it is possible for the court to award permanent alimony at the conclusion of a moderate-term marriage (between 7 and 17 years) or a short-term marriage (7 years or less), this is far less common.
 Under these circumstances, the dependent spouse may need to show that exceptional circumstances have made it difficult for them to maintain the same standard of living as that of the one that was established during marriage—which may be the case if they have suffered a serious injury or acquired an incurable disease, for example.

-Since the family court system is typically more inclined to award temporary or durational alimony, however, it is highly recommended that you seek the assistance of a Jacksonville divorce attorney from Charles E. Willmott, P.A. when pursuing permanent financial support.
+Since the family court system is typically more inclined to award temporary or durational alimony, however, it is highly recommended that you seek the assistance of an attorney from Charles E. Willmott, P.A. when pursuing permanent financial support.

 If you have made the decision to file for divorce in Florida, you may be wondering how you will be able to keep up with your own financial obligations once you have been stripped of your spouse's supporting income.
 Although durational or temporary alimony would give you time to get back on your feet, you may be interested in pursuing a more long-lasting form of financial support.